terraform-docs/terraform-docs/docs/how-to/insert-output-to-file.md

 ---
 title: "Insert Output To File"
-description: "How to insert generated terraform-docs output to file."
+description: "How to insert generated terraform-docs output to file"
 menu:
   docs:
     parent: "how-to"